 And last but certainly not least is music.
 Music is a very important aspect when working with children because they love music and songs.
 Children also learn vocabulary when they hear music and when you are teaching them songs!

-What other ways are early childhood educators essential?
+What other ways are early childhood educators essential and why is early childhood education important?
 Let us know in the comments!